kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_list_artifacts.md

 ---
 title: "kosli list artifacts"
+experimental: false
 ---

 # kosli list artifacts

 ## Synopsis

 List artifacts in a flow.
-The results are paginated and ordered from latests to oldest.
+The results are paginated and ordered from latest to oldest.
 By default, the page limit is 15 artifacts per page.